 On the next day replace the conditioned medium with 100 µL of a serum-free medium in each well.
 Make sure that the cells have not detached upon medium exchange.

-NOTE: This step should be done 2-3 h before the addition of furimazine working solution).
+NOTE: This step should be done 2-3 h before the addition of the furimazine working solution.
 Serum withdrawal minimizes background caused by autoluminescence of furimazine.

 Preparation of furimazine working solution

-Just before the measurement mix 1 volume of furimazine with 19 volumes of a dilution buffer (a 20-fold dilution).
+Just before the measurement, mix 1 volume of furimazine with 19 volumes of a dilution buffer (a 20-fold dilution).

-NOTE: The total volume of furimazine working solution to be prepared depends on the number of individual wells to be analyzed (furimazine working solution is added to cell culture medium in a 1:5 ratio, therefore, to each well previously filled with 100 µL of a serum-free medium 25 µL of furimazine working solution should be added).
+NOTE: The total volume of the furimazine working solution to be prepared depends on the number of individual wells to be analyzed (the furimazine working solution is added to the cell culture medium in a 1:5 ratio, therefore, to each well previously filled with 100 µL of a serum-free medium 25 µL of the furimazine working solution should be added).

-Add furimazine working solution to designated wells (25 µL/well).
+Add the furimazine working solution to designated wells (25 µL/well).
 Gently mix the plate by hand or using an orbital shaker (e.g., 15 s at 300-500 rpm).

 Measuring luminescence